techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 ## Today I learned (#TIL):

 - How to call javascript files and libraries in the HTML document - in our MadLibs site, it was index.html
-- Point to an external javascript file (just insert script includes at the bottom of the DOM https://www.w3schools.com/js/js_htmldom.asp):
+- Point to an external javascript file (just insert script includes at the bottom of the DOM examples below - https://www.w3schools.com/js/js_htmldom.asp):
 {% highlight javascript %}
 <!-- bring in local javascript file below -->
 <script src="myscripts.js"></script>